GovanifY/pine/bindings/lua/README.md

-Lua bindings for the IPC lib.
+Lua(Jit) bindings for the IPC lib.

 This requires you to build the C library for your OS first.
 Refer to `bindings/c` for that.